singlakdeepak/funcConn/README.md

 	-h	display the help message

 ## UNDERSTANDING THE OUTPUT
 The toolkit will create a directory named the same as that of the name given as in -o option.
-Inside the directory there will be roi directory 		which will contain all the roi to all voxels correlations voxel directory		which will contain all the voxels to all voxels correlations voxelmap file		which contains all the voxel to file mappings
+Inside the directory there will be:
+* ROI directory: Which will contain all the roi to all voxels correlations
+* Voxel directory: Which will contain all the voxels to all voxels correlations
+* Voxelmap file: Which contains all the voxel to file mappings